Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Electromagnetic Memory Phase Imprinted in Superconductors

 Typically, the control of the phase difference $\Delta \phi$ in a superconducting system is achieved by applying a current or voltage modulation to a Josephson junction, through the Josephson equations $I \propto \sin \Delta \phi$ and $d\Delta \phi/dt = 2e V$ \cite{Josephson:1962zz} .
 The phase can also be tuned through introducing magnetic flux in a SQUID \cite{gross2016applied}.
-However, all these approaches require the presence of an circuit loop, and the quantum phase in such systems responds instantaneously to external physical conditions, which is not a memory effect.
+In these conventional settings the measured phase tracks the instantaneous voltage or magnetic flux applied to a connected circuit.
+The question addressed here is different: whether a transient electromagnetic configuration can leave a residual phase after the field itself has vanished.

-However, if the phase difference is generated by a built-in electric field in a closed region, and the superconductors on both sides are coherent but not coupled through circuits, the phase can serve as stored memory \cite{Bachlechner:2019deb}.
+On the other hand, if the phase difference is generated by a built-in electric field in a closed region, and the superconductors on both sides are coherent but not coupled through circuits, the phase can serve as stored memory \cite{Bachlechner:2019deb}.
 The two superconductors must be initially connected to align their phases $\Delta \phi (t_0) = 0$, thus one can perform gauge transformation to make $\phi_2 - \phi_1 = 0$, and ${\bf A} = 0$ everywhere.
 After that, we disconnect the superconductors and let a dynamical electric field appear and then vanish, as required by the EM memory effect \cite{Bachlechner:2019deb}.
 This event can be revealed as stored information in the memory phase difference of the superconductors \cite{Susskind:2015hpa}.

 After the disconnection as shown in \gfig{fig:gravityJJ_new}, an electric field ${\bf E}$ is somehow generated and confined within the red region.
 Due to the presence of ${\bf E} = - \dot{\bf A}$ with gauge choice of $A_0 = 0$, there must exist a non-trivial distribution of ${\bf A}$ inside the red region.
 In addition, the magnetic field ${\bf B} = 0$ requires ${\bf A} ({\bf x}, t) = \nabla \lambda ({\bf x},t)$ inside junction region.
 To match the constant $|{\bf E}|$ along the $\hat z$ direction, the $\lambda$ function can be $\lambda(z,t) = - {\bf E} \cdot {\bf z} t$.
 Outside the red region, four-vector potential is a pure gauge $A_\mu ({\bf x}) = \partial_\mu \alpha ({\bf x},t)$ since ${\bf E} = {\bf B} = 0$ in superconductors (blue region).
 However, the value of $\alpha({\bf x},t)$ function needs to satisfy the continuity condition match $\lambda ({\bf x},t)$ at the boundary.